Energy and grid feedback

 - Determination of the grid connection indicators for the identification of possible grid connection performance

-Interim investigations showed that 26 km of the total 34 km line is suitable for an overhead line upgrade on the network side without having to overcome any major challenges.
+Investigations have shown that 26 km of the total 34 km route are suitable for an overhead line extension on the network side without having to overcome any major challenges.
 It should be noted here that an overhead line system such as the eHighway does not necessarily have to be expanded to cover the entire area, provided that there are sections of the route whose supply can be ensured from the public power grid via nearby towns if necessary.

 Closer look at an exemplary section